diracdyson/Personal-Website/README.md

 # [Modern Portfolio Theory](https://github.com/diracdyson/VaRGARCH)
 ![](/Unknown-2.png)
-- There are many ways to calulcate VaR such as historical bootstrapping, the classical Marokwitz way and advanced statistical methods
+- There are many ways to calulcate VaR such as historical bootstrapping, the classical Markowitz way and advanced statistical methods
 - In this project Classical Markowtiz theory is compared with time-series parametric methods GARCH developed from scratch and GARCH from the ARCH package with student - t dist.
 - Value at Risk is computed three different ways using bootstrapping, Markowitz way and via GARCH